justinjiajia/personalwiki/tcp_ip.md

 ## APPLICATIONS IN TCP/IP

 Host TCP/IP implementations typically provide a range of applications that provide users with access to the data handled by the transport-layer protocols.
 These applications use a number of protocols that are not part of TCP/IP proper, but are used with TCP/IP.
-These protocols include the Hyper-Text Transfer Protocol (HTTP) used by Web browsers, the Simple Message Transfer Protocol (SMTP) used for email, and many others.
+These protocols include the Hyper-Text Transfer Protocol (HTTP) used by Web browsers, the Simple Message Transfer Protocol (SMTP) used for email, the [Secure SHell (SSH)](ssh.md) for ... and many others.

 Some protocols provide separate layers for sessions, internal representation conversion, and application services.
 In practice, these are seldom implemented independently.